pesader/phos/README.md

 This is a constantly updating template repository for creating [a native container image](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) designed to be customized however you want.
 GitHub will build your image for you, and then host it for you on [ghcr.io](https://github.com/features/packages).
 You then just tell your computer to boot off of that image.
 GitHub keeps 90 days worth image backups for you, thanks Microsoft!

 For more info, check out the [uBlue homepage](https://universal-blue.org/) and the [main uBlue repo](https://github.com/ublue-os/main/)

+## Why the name

+The immutable variants of Fedora are named after minerals (Silverblue, Kinoite, Onyx, etc), so I wanted to do the same for mine.
+I ended up choosing "Phos", a shorthand for Phosphophyllite.
+This was a homage to the main character of "Land of the Lustrous", which is probably my favorite story of all time.

+Besides, "Phos" sounds a lot like FOSS, which is nice little hint at the role of Free Software in this project.

 ## Getting started